 - The plaintext and associated data can have arbitrary lengths (within the range 0..232 bytes).

-- AES-SIV keys can safely be used to encrypt 238 messages, provided each is less than 1MB in length.
-You can encrypt more if the messages are shorter, and fewer if they are longer.
+- The ability to safely encrypt 238 messages, provided each is less than 1MB in length.